thiagorossener/jekflix-template/_posts/2011-04-04-the-quick-brown-fox-jumps-over-a-lazy-dog copy.md

 ![Barplot](/assets/img/2im2.png "Barplot")

-I was also able to analyze college teams with players that outperformed expectations in the NBA by grouping the data by college and calculate teh averag value over replacement.
+I also analyzed college teams with players that outperformed expectations in the NBA by grouping the data by college and calculate the average value over replacement.

 ![Barplot](/assets/img/2im3.png "Barplot")

-Lastly, I analyze the data by gaining insights to productivity score by team with the above graph as the result of the findings.
+Lastly, I analyze the data by gaining insights into productivity score by team with the above graph as the result of the findings.

 In this project, I have also analyzed the relationship between a team's first round pick in one year with their first-roun pick slot in the subsequent year and the players in the NBA teams.
 To learn more about details on this project, <a href="https://github.com/RachaelLim01/NBA-teams.git">check out my Github here! </a>